-To ensure that the auditor remains independent at all times, all non-audit work is authorised by the ARC Committee.
-Details of the non-audit services provided by EY during the 2019 reporting period, and the fees paid or payable for those services is set out on page 42 of our 2019 Annual Report.
+To ensure that the auditor always remains independent, all nonaudit work is authorised by the ARC Committee.
+Details of the non-audit services provided by EY during the 2020 reporting period, and the fees paid or payable for those services is set out on page 39 and 40 of our 2020 Annual Report.

-While the ARC Committee has not adopted a formal policy on the appointment of the external auditor, EY, has a policy of rotating its external audit partner every five years.
+While the ARC Committee has not adopted a formal policy on the appointment of the external auditor, EY, REA Group's external auditor, has a policy of rotating its external audit partner every five years.
 The lead audit partner was last rotated following the completion of the 2017 financial year audit.